Understanding melanoma: The signs, symptoms and risk factors

 Risk factors

-Ways to help lower risk
+Ways to help lower your risk of melanoma

-Melanoma can’t be entirely prevented, but there are ways to help lower risk.
+Melanoma can’t be entirely prevented, but there are ways to lower your risk.
 The number one way to lower risk is to protect against UV rays, which damage the DNA of skin cells and impact the genes that control skin cell growth.
 The top source of UV rays is the sun.
 That’s why it’s important to practice sun safety every time you go outside, even on cloudy days when UV rays can still shine through.
 Here are a few ways to protect yourself:

 Seek shade